When comparing structured vs unstructured data, the terms are self-explanatory enough when you have a bit of context.

 Unstructured data, by contrast, is all the more “free-flowing” data out there: emails, IM messages, videos, explanatory documents, etc. While files and emails have lots of metadata attached (sent/last modified date, sender/author, etc.) that might qualify as structured data, the content itself cannot be organized by columns and rows.

 Intuitively, you might think unstructured data would be more difficult to manage since the format and sizes are unpredictable.
-However, archiving structured data held in old databases poses a unique set of challenges.
+However, structured data archiving solutions held in old databases poses a unique set of challenges.

 The biggest challenge is trying to follow the trail of related information.
 Large organizations may have thousands of databases, many of which work together to provide access to enterprise information.
 For example, one table might have employee names and their insurance ID numbers.
 Clicking on the ID numbers may take you to another table, which attaches these numbers to additional information like insurance providers and the name of your doctor.